Pruuva

 "My students would be terrified of an oral assessment."

-Some nervousness is normal, especially for the first probe.
-But here is what we have seen consistently: students adjust quickly the first time around.
-Many end up preferring it to written exams because they feel they can actually show what they know instead of hoping their written answers capture their full understanding.
-Students frequently say things like "I know this better than my paper shows" and a probe lets them demonstrate that.
+Some nervousness is normal, especially for the first assessment.
+In practice, students tend to adjust once the format is familiar and the expectations are clear.
+Many appreciate a chance to show what they know instead of hoping their written answers capture their full understanding.
+Students frequently say things like "I know this better than my paper shows," and a structured oral check gives them another way to demonstrate that.

 "Can AI really assess understanding the way a professor would?"